nevermined-io/nvm-docs/docs/architecture/specs/Spec-DTP.md

 * `poseidonHash`: Poseidon hash of the key.
 * `providerKey.x` and `providerKey.y`: The Babyjubjub public key of the provider.

+When the asset files are encrypted, the DDO will include under `main` the attribute `encryption` with the possible values of:

+* `dtp` - It means the file/s are encrypted via Data Tranfer Proofs
+* `none` - The files are not encrypted.
+This is the default behavior if the parameter is not defined

 ### Service agreement

 For the service agreement, following data is needed: